Stöckert 3T Heater-Cooler Devices

 - Osteomyelitis (inflammation in the bone)

-In February 2016, two York County residents who had gone through heart surgery at WellSpan York Hospital filed a new multimillion-dollar federal class-action lawsuit in Pennsylvania.
-They named LivaNova PLC, the manufacturer of the Stöckert 3T Heating-Cooling devices used in their surgeries as defendant.
+In February 2016, two York County, Pennsylvania residents who had heart surgery at WellSpan York Hospital filed a new multimillion-dollar federal class-action lawsuit in Pennsylvania.
+They named as defendant the manufacturer of the Stöckert 3T HCU devices used in their surgeries.

-The plaintiffs filed the lawsuit after receiving a letter alerting them that they may have been exposed to NTM bacteria during their surgeries.
+The plaintiffs filed the lawsuit after receiving a letter from the hospital alerting them that they may have been exposed to NTM bacteria during their surgeries.
 They seek damages on behalf of themselves and other patients who were exposed.
-In their complaint, they allege that eight people who went through open-heart surgery at WellSpan were diagnosed with NTM infections, and that five of those died.
-They add that the CDC has linked the infections to the Stöckert 3T Heating-Cooling devices.
+In their complaint, they allege that eight people who had open-heart surgery at WellSpan were diagnosed with NTM infections, five of which had died.
+According to their complaint, the CDC has linked the infections to the Stöckert 3T HCU.

-If you or a loved one went through cardiothoracic surgery in which a Stöckert 3T HCU was used and then developed a serious infection or were informed of exposure to potentially deadly bacteria, you may be eligible to file a Stöckert 3T Heater-Cooler device lawsuit.
+If you or a loved one had a cardiothoracic surgery in which a Stöckert 3T HCU was used and then developed a serious infection, you may be eligible to file a Stöckert 3T HCU lawsuit.

 Patients may be unaware of which device was used in their surgery.
-Chaffin Luhana provides consultations and case evaluations to help determine which device was used, and whether patients may have a case against LivaNova PLC.
+If you or your loved one was informed that you may have been exposed to a dangerous bacteria in open-heart surgery, Chaffin Luhana provides consultations and case evaluations to help determine which device was used and whether you may have a case to recover for your potential Stöckert 3T HCU injuries.

 Call today for a free and confidential case evaluation at 1-888-316-2311.
 Chaffin Luhana Pittsburgh attorneys represent individuals in West Virginia, Western Pennsylvania, and Eastern Ohio.